jasonbayton/11ty/_src/projects/splash/mi.md

       "key": "enable_device_details_button",
       "type": "BOOL",
       "title": "Show device details button",
-      "description": "Show device details in an overlay accessible via a button in the top nav.
-Useful for enticing end users to share a little more about the device they're using, if needed.", "defaultValue": false
+      "description": "Show device details in an overlay accessible via a button in the top bar.
+Useful for enticing end users to share a little more about the device they're using, if needed.
+This will be hidden if both top bar and MANAGED SETTINGS integration are disabled.", "defaultValue": false
     },
     {